East Witton

-The western part of the parish is in the Yorkshire Dales National Park.
-Most of the eastern part is in the Nidderdale Area of Outstanding Natural Beauty.
+From 1974 to 2023 it was part of the district of Richmondshire.
+It is now administered by the unitary North Yorkshire Council.

+Richard Whiteley is buried in the village; he and his partner, Kathryn Apanowicz, lived there.

 History

-East Witton was originally known simply as Witton, and was mentioned (as Witun) in the Doomsday Book.
-The name is Old English, from widu and tūn, meaning "wood settlement", suggesting a place where wood was felled or worked.
-By the late 12th century the village became known as East Witton to distinguish it from another Witton, now known as West Witton, 5 mi further up Wensleydale.
+East Witton was originally known simply as Witton and was mentioned (as Witun) in Domesday Book of 1086.
+The name is Old English, from widu and tūn, meaning ‘wood settlement’, suggesting a place where wood was felled or worked.
+By the late 12th century the village had become known as East Witton to distinguish it from another Witton, now known as West Witton, 5 mi further up Wensleydale.